Piotr1215/upbound-docs/content/quickstart/provider-aws.md

 ---
 title: AWS Quickstart
-weight: 10
 ---

-Connect Crossplane to AWS to create and manage cloud resources from Kubernetes with the AWS Official Provider.
+Connect Crossplane to AWS to create and manage cloud resources from Kubernetes with the [AWS Official Provider](https://marketplace.upbound.io/providers/upbound/provider-aws).

 This guide walks you through the steps required to get started with the AWS Official Provider.
 This includes installing Upbound Universal Crossplane, configuring the provider to authenticate to AWS and creating a _Managed Resource_ in AWS directly from your Kubernetes cluster.